RasaHQ/rasa/docs/nlu/components.rst

           # between these two words, therefore setting this to `true`.
           case_sensitive: false

-    For more information on how to obtain the spaCy models, head over to :ref:`installing SpaCy <install-spacy>`.
+    For more information on how to download the spaCy models, head over to :ref:`installing SpaCy <install-spacy>`.

 .. _HFTransformersNLP: